tilamit/caching-strategies-.net-7.0/README.md

 **In-memory / Client Caching** - These two can be implemented in the application-level, that means the cache could be controlled in the server-side and on client-side.
 For server-side, the app creates an object that occupies storage on the server itself and later that storage serves as the cache.
 On the other hand, for client-side, the cache is handled by browser and data gets retrieved from browser cache for later usage.

 **Distributed Caching** - For distributed caching, we can consider a separate server that deals with caching and even it can have multiple servers to distribute the caching mechanism for better app performance.
 In this scenario, caching isn't bound to application-level and each server works as a gateway for caching service.

+**N.B**: For the time being, this repo focuses on the in-memory / client caching.
+Later distributed caching would be added as well.

 ## Built With